After-Shock/Cloudbox-wiki/Plex-Autoscan.md

 1. Retrieving a Plex Access Token

     1. via Bookmarklet
-        1. Go to https://github.com/jacobwgillespie/plex-token-bookmarklet and simply drag the bookmarlet into your bookmarks bar of your browser.
+        1. Go to https://github.com/jacobwgillespie/plex-token-bookmarklet and simply drag the bookmarlet into bookmarks bar of your browser.

             -  You can also just manually create a bookmark and pasting in the following address: